• Skip to primary navigation

 To be eligible for funding an organization must meet the following criteria:

-• Be a non-profit 501(c)(3) tax-exempt organization that is classified as a public charity under section 509(a) 1 or 2 of the United States tax code or have a non-profit 501(c)(3) fiscal sponsor with a documented agreement.
+• Be a non-profit 501(c)(3) tax-exempt organization, including Tribal and government entities, that is classified as a public charity under section 509(a) 1 or 2 of the United States tax code or have a nonprofit 501(c)(3) fiscal sponsor with a documented agreement.

 • The administrative fee taken by the fiscal sponsor shall not exceed 10%.

-• Serve the Ashland, Talent, and/or Phoenix populations.
+• Explicitly serve the Ashland, Talent, and/or Phoenix populations.

 • Agree to and maintain a nondiscrimination policy that does not discriminate based on race, ethnicity, color, sex, religion, age, national origin, ancestry, citizenship, sexual orientation, gender identity and/or expression, disability, marital status, genetic information, veteran status and other factors protected by law.